NHPG Bylaws

 8. 1.
 Amendments

-These Bylaws may be amended by a two-thirds vote of the voting members present at any Membership Meeting, provided the amendments were submitted to the membership in writing at least two weeks in advance of the meeting.
-(Note: a two week notice to amend or revise the bylaws by a vote of those present is probably insufficient-perhaps consider 30 days/lu)
+These Bylaws may be amended by a two-thirds vote of the voting members present at any Membership Meeting, provided the amendments were submitted to the membership in writing at least 30 days in advance of the meeting.

 8.2.
 Revision